 The City’s utility revenue bonds are rated AAA by Standard & Poor’s and Aa2 by Moody’s.

 Venue Tax & Hotel Occupancy Tax Revenue Bonds were issued to fund a portion of the construction of the Sports Center.
 Hotel Occupancy Tax Revenue Bonds were issued to fund the City’s portion of the construction of the convention center complex at Dell Diamond.
 Both of these revenue bonds are to be repaid from the hotel tax revenues.

-The City’s Hotel revenue bonds are rated A by Standard & Poor’s and A+ by Fitch.
+The City’s Hotel revenue bonds are rated A+ by Standard & Poor’s and rated A+ by Fitch.

-The City’s sales tax revenue bonds are rated AA by Standard & Poor’s and Aa3 by Moody’s.
+The City’s sales tax revenue bonds are rated A+ by Standard & Poor’s, Aa3 by Moody’s, and AA by Fitch.

 HB 1378: Debt Obligation Reporting